 0-2 year old

-- Your child’s first dental visit should be before their first birthday.
+- Your child should have their first dental visit before their second birthday.

-- If your child drinks out of a bottle don’t let them fall asleep with it unless it contains only water.
-Baby bottle tooth decay is avoidable .
+- If your child drinks out of a bottle don’t let them fall asleep with it unless it contains only water to prevent baby bottle tooth decay.

 Baby Bottle Tooth Decay

-Often the main cause of tooth decay for little ones is a result of what parents put in their babies bottles.
-Sugary drinks (cordial, soft drink, fruit juice, etc.) should be avoided and when formula, breast or cow milk is put into a bottle to feed a child proper tooth brushing procedures should be followed.
-NEVER let your child fall asleep with a bottle of anything except water.
-If a child falls asleep with a bottle of milk, the lactose – a sugar found in milk – sits in the mouth to combine with plaque on teeth and can cause cavities.
-Also note: never put sugar, sugar water or honey on the bottle tips or on your child’s dummy.
+An increasingly common cause of tooth decay for little ones is a result of what parents put in their babies bottles.
+Sugary drinks (cordial, soft drink, fruit juice, etc.) will coat the surfaces of teeth and combines with plaque to cause cavities.
+This can be very destructive to the small and delicate baby teeth.
+Even if a child falls asleep with a bottle of milk, the milk contains a sugar called lactose which will also cause cavities if left in the mouth.
+The same damage is done putting sugar, sugar water or honey on the bottle tips or on your child’s dummy.

 2-5 years old